OpenEnergyPlatform/ontology/README.md

 ## Scope of this ontology

 This **domain** ontology is a joint effort to represent the energy-system modelling context based on standard terminologies used by human experts in this field of research.
 It is designed to improve transparency and facilitate comparability & transferability within the energy system modelling context.
 This ontology makes use of the Basic Formal Ontology ([BFO](https://github.com/OpenEnergyPlatform/ontology/wiki)) and its principles.
+It re-uses several other ontologies as described in the [wiki](https://github.com/OpenEnergyPlatform/ontology/wiki/use-of-external-ontologies).

 ## License / Copyright